jonboulle/dahoam-workshop/README.md

 ## Simulate Failure of Scheduler

 The scheduler's job is to land work on to machines that can run them.
 When it fails new work doesn't land.
-Lets simulate a bug in the scheduler and see what happens.
+Let's simulate a bug in the scheduler and see what happens.

 Temporarily disable the scheduler by removing it from the controller manifests: